aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/03-network-integration/01-on-premises-network-integration/03-review-site-to-site-vpn-architecture.md

 ## Recommended Architecture

+This architecture is a recommended starting point for your network connectivity between your on-premises and AWS environment.

 ### Use AWS Transit Gateway with AWS Site-to-Site VPN

 Assuming that you'll want to enable your development, test, and production VPCs to have newtork connectivity to your on-premises environment, it's recommended that you use an AWS Site-to-Site VPN connection in conjunction with the AWS Transit Gateway service.
 By doing so, you'll be able to easily reuse your site-to-site VPN connection across your VPCs.